OpenCoreGroup/opencore-email-signature/README.md

 5. Click on the blank space in the browser window, and then perform `Ctrl + A` to select all the contents in the window.
 After everything is selected, peform `Ctrl + C` the copy the signature
    ![Selecting and copying the signature](/tutorial_images/selectedsig.png)

 6. Navigate to your Gmail dashboard, and look for the Settings icon.
-Click _See all settings_
+Click `⚙️ > See all settings`
    ![Navigating to Gmail settings](/tutorial_images/settingscog.png)

 7. Search for the email signature settings, create a new template, and paste the copied code from earlier into the input box.
-Make sure to select the template you just made for the _FOR NEW EMAILS USE_ and _ON REPLY/FORWARD USE_ settings.
+Make sure to select the template you just made for the `FOR NEW EMAILS USE` and `ON REPLY/FORWARD USE` settings.
 Save the changes and navigate back to the Gmail dashboard
    ![Creating the signature in Gmail](/tutorial_images/createsig.png)

 8. Compose a new email and confirm everything is correct